 Colorado played a pivotal role in bringing national attention to the problem of child abuse.
 Children's Hospital Colorado and our partner, The Kempe Center for the Prevention and Treatment of Child Abuse and Neglect, share in the legacy of Dr. C. Henry Kempe.

 Dr. Kempe started one of the country’s first child protection teams in 1958 at University Hospital.
 He was chairman of the Department of Pediatrics at the University of Colorado School of Medicine when he co-authored the landmark 1962 article The Battered Child Syndrome, which brought new recognition of the problem of child abuse.
 His vision led to mandated reporting laws and decades of local, national and international child advocacy.

 The Kempe Center for the Prevention and Treatment of Child Abuse and Neglect

-Dr. Kempe also founded the Kempe Center, which has been recognized as a world leader in the fight against child abuse.
+Dr. Kempe also founded The Kempe Center, which has been recognized as a world leader in the fight against child abuse.
 Kempe has many program resources available, to identify and treat child abuse and to offer help to both families and professionals.
 The Kempe Center's Imhoff Clinic offers a variety of services that are family-based and short-term with the goal of improving children's mental health, building their developmental competencies and improving family functioning.
 These services are tailored to the individual needs of the children and families that we work with.
-For more information, call (303) 864-5250 or visit www.kempe.org.
+For more information, call (303) 864-5250 or visit The Kempe Center website.